 Summary

 The learning modules introduce attributes of various Fixed Income securities and how to calculate and interpret bond prices, yields, and spreads, and then also introduces securitization and provides an overview of global debt markets.
 The material covers fundamentals of bond returns and risks with special attention given to interest rates and credit risk.
-It also introduces key factors for assessing bond sensitivity and credit analysis. |
+It also introduces key factors for assessing bond sensitivity and credit analysis.

 Fixed-Income Instrument Features

 The focus of the topic is on understanding fixed-income instruments, encompassing the description of their features.
-Additionally, candidates are expected to delve into the contents of a bond indenture, emphasizing the ability to contrast affirmative and negative covenants.
+Additionally, you are expected to delve into the contents of a bond indenture, emphasizing the ability to contrast affirmative and negative covenants.

-Fixed Income Markets: Issuance, and Trading
+Fixed Income Markets: Issuance and Trading

-- The learning module presents a summary of global fixed income markets and their major players.
+The learning module presents a summary of global fixed income markets and their major players.
+You will be introduced to fixed income indexes and fixed income trading in secondary markets.

 Fixed-Income Cash Flows and Types